androbi-com/iot-docker/readme.md

 should create a starting point for running the stack, providing all necessary directories and configuration files.
-For some applications you might need to make some modifications to configuration files for your specific setup
+For some applications you might need to make some modifications to configuration files for your specific setup.

 ### zigbee2mqtt

 The `zigbee2mqtt` configuration in `docker-compose.yml` maps the device corresponding to the USB stick to `/dev/ttyACM0` inside the container.
-In my case, the device is `/dev/ttyUSB0`, so I map `/dev/ttyUSB0` to `/dev/ttyACM0`.
+In my case, the device on the Pi host is `/dev/ttyUSB0`, so I map `/dev/ttyUSB0` to `/dev/ttyACM0`.
 Check your device with `ls /dev/tty*` and adjust the `docker-compose.yml` accordingly.

 We also need to give permissions for the user to write to the device.